mpenning/ciscoconfparse2/sphinx-doc/tutorial_parent_child.md

 without a child; or you can find all the configuration elements that are required to reconfigure a certain class-map.

-## {class}`~ciscoconfparse2.models_cisco.IOSCfgLine` objects

-When {class}`~ciscoconfparse2.CiscoConfParse()` reads a configuration, it stores parent-child relationships as a special {class}`~ciscoconfparse2.models_cisco.IOSCfgLine` object.
-These objects are very powerful.

-{class}`~ciscoconfparse2.models_cisco.IOSCfgLine` objects remember:

-- The original IOS configuration line
-- The parent configuration line
-- All child configuration lines

-{class}`~ciscoconfparse2.models_cisco.IOSCfgLine` objects also know about child indentation, and they keep special configuration query methods in the object itself.
-For instance, if you found an {class}`~ciscoconfparse2.models_cisco.IOSCfgLine` object with children, you can search the children directly from the parent by using {func}`~ciscoconfparse2.models_cisco.IOSCfgLine.re_search_children()`.

 ### Example: Retrieving text from an {class}`~ciscoconfparse2.models_cisco.IOSCfgLine` object

 This example: